ReynkeDeVos/Lectures_public/VSCode_Extensions/code_extensions.md

 ## Extensions to Be Cautious With (For Learning)

 - **GitHub Copilot:** AI pair programmer.
-  - **Important Advice for Students:** It's highly recommended to **disable Copilot completely** while actively learning, as it can prevent you from problem-solving and understanding concepts deeply.
+  - **Important Advice for Learners:** It's highly recommended to **disable Copilot completely** while actively learning, as it can prevent you from problem-solving and understanding concepts deeply.
 You can enable it later once you have a solid foundation of programming skills.

 ## Getting Started Checklist